-Slaathaug scorches Dragons, Vikings move within one win of state title - Austin Daily Herald
+Slaathaug scorches Gators, Vikings move within one win of state title - Austin Daily Herald

 “It’s been a trend for me to score in the second half and that happened again today.
 I knew Ethan was going to need some help,” Matti said.
 “It was like a flashback to the Southland game when he was scoring in the first half.
 Ethan put us on his back for parts of the first half.”

-After jumping out to a 21-10 lead to start the game, the Dragons (20-4 overall) had a big answer as they put together an 11-3 run that was capped by back-to-back threes by Aven Auguston that cut the Viking lead to 24-21 with 4:11 left in the half.
+After jumping out to a 21-10 lead to start the game, the Gators (20-4 overall) had a big answer as they put together an 11-3 run that was capped by back-to-back threes by Aven Auguston that cut the Viking lead to 24-21 with 4:11 left in the half.

 Hayfield had a big response of its own as Easton Fritcher converted a three-point play and Ethan Pack knocked down a three in the midst of a 12-3 Vikings spurt in the last four minutes of the first half.
 Hayfield led 38-26 at the break.